Significant-Gravitas/Auto-GPT-Benchmarks/README.md

 Cd into the AutoGPT submodule and build/tag the dockerfile so the agent can be instantiated.
 `cd auto_gpt_benchmarks/Auto-GPT`

 Build the container so we can run it procedurally!
+Make sure to have docker running on your computer.
 `docker build -t autogpt .`

+After docker is built, navigate to Auto-GPT\Auto-GPT-Benchmarks directory and set the API Key in command line for windows/mac/linux below:

+(Windows) set OPENAI_API_KEY=<insert here>
+(Mac/Linux) export OPENAI_API_KEY=<insert here>

 ## Running the tests
-In command line after you built
+In command line after you built the docker file

 EVALS_THREADS=1 EVALS_THREAD_TIMEOUT=600 oaieval auto_gpt_completion_fn test-match --registry_path $PWD/auto_gpt_benchmarking

 # Understanding OpenAI Evals